Paddy Wilson: Scrap Troubles bill, says murdered senator's son

 Paddy Wilson was a member of the Northern Ireland Senate and a founding member of the Social Democratic and Labour Party (SDLP) and was murdered on the night of 25-26 June 1973.

-On Monday, a commemoration service was held him and Ms Andrews at Stormont.
+On Monday, a commemoration service was held for him and Ms Andrews at Stormont.

-His son said he believed the bill would not provide justice for anyone.
+His son, Paul, said he believed the bill would not provide justice for anyone.

 "If you're guilty of a crime during the Troubles - you stand and face the court.
 We need closure, this bill is wrong and unfair," he told BBC News NI.